bbauska/Coursera-Bootstrap/readme.md

 As I explained about the order clauses in the previous lecture.

-Similarly from the second row, I\'m going to leave it as such but from the third row I\'m going to apply the same set of order classes.
+Similarly from the second row, I&apos;m going to leave it as such but from the third row I&apos;m going to apply the same set of order classes.

-I\'m going to go to the third row here, and then apply the order-sm-last to this one, and then I will apply the order-sm-first to this one.
+I&apos;m going to go to the third row here, and then apply the order-sm-last to this one, and then I will apply the order-sm-first to this one.

 And so this one again will be reordered such that this content will